chriszhang3/cylinders/README.md

 `sage -pip install surface-dynamics`

 ## Run
-Run the program using
+Run the program using:

 `sage -python main.py`

-the output files will be stored in a chosen directory.
-By default the directory is `output`.
+The output files will be stored in a chosen directory.
+By default the directory is `output/`.